 Havana, founded in 1519 by the Spanish crown, became one of the Caribbean’s main shipbuilding centers by the 17th century.
 Today, it is a city with approximately 2.1 million residents that invites guests to discover a complex mosaic of colors and rhythms, an interesting mix of baroque, neoclassical and renaissance architecture, and a wonderful assortment of cuisine to delight the senses.

-Farm-to-table is a social movement that promotes serving local food at restaurants and school cafeterias, usually through directly purchasing from the producer.
-The Mediterráneo Habana is the first farm-to-table restaurant in Havana, Cuba, and on this excursion you will learn all about the process of getting your food directly from the farm to your table.
+Farm-to-table is a social movement that promotes serving local food at restaurants and school cafeterias, usually through purchasing directly from the producer.
+The Mediterráneo Habana was the first farm-to-table restaurant in Havana.
+On this excursion, you will learn about this food movement and enjoy a truly decadent and locally sourced fusion lunch.

 Habana Compás Dance Company.
 The artistic line expresses itself in a choreographic synthesis where the essence of Spanish dances merge with Afro-Cuban rhythms and contemporary dance through new aesthetic codes, in which dancers not only dance, but also work percussion with any element at their fingertips: sticks, castanets, heels, flip flops, keys, chequerés and percussive chairs.

-Cuba’s art has been compared to the art created in New York, Los Angeles, Paris, London and other world art centers as being one of the best in the world.
-Cuban art is diverse and cultural and this tour will allow you to experience the island’s talent and maybe even meet some of the artists behind it.
+Cuba’s art has been compared to that created in New York, Los Angeles, Paris, London, and other world art capitals.
+It has been placed amongst the best in the world for its cultural diversity.
+This tour will allow you to experience the island’s talent with the opportunity to meet some of the artists behind Cuba’s contemporary art scene.